10 Benefits of Microservices Architecture for Business

 This provides agility both for the engineering teams and for the business itself.
 For instance, microservices-based applications are easier to scale.
 Individual services are often faster to develop and deploy compared to monolithic applications.
 And the list of microservices advantages only starts here.

-Let’s drill into these and many other benefits of microservices.
+In the next part, we drill into these and many other benefits of microservices.
 You'll see how this approach helps companies build sustainable and high-performing applications, fast-track time to market, and effectively adapt to changes.

 Flexible approach to the choice of the tech stack